totaltrash/test_lv_0_17/lib/i_fix_components/README.md

   * Push app specific stuff out to wrappers (pages displayed in Page.wrapper nav bar)
   * What to do with Session? defined in MyAppWeb, but passed into resource loaded as an option, or by config????

+Add new top nav item called 'Learning' and move temp assigns, timestamps and uploads under that.

+Move Message section from components_live into own live view under 'Learning'

 Lots of duplication in Button.button: